 When you catch yourself playing the “I’m a horrible person” tape, stop yourself and focus on one positive action step.
 For example, instead of replaying the tape, take three deep breaths or go for a walk.

-Interrupting the thought pattern can help you move away from the negative experience and reduce stress and anxiety.
+Interrupting the thought pattern can help you move away from the negative experience and

 If your first response to a negative situation is to criticize yourself, it’s time to show yourself some kindness and compassion.
 The only way to begin the journey to forgiveness is to be kind and compassionate with yourself.